 ABGs Test (Arterial Blood Gases)

-ABGs Test (Arterial Blood Gases) analysis is used to assess respiratory function and how well the lungs exchange oxygen and Carbon Dioxide.
+ABG test (Arterial Blood Gases) analysis is used to assess respiratory function and how well the lungs exchange oxygen and Carbon Dioxide.
 Blood Gas analysis also evaluates the Acid-Base balance in the patient.
 It also accesses the amount of hemoglobin that is carrying oxygen.
-It also causes the amount of oxygen in the blood.
-ABGs is a Blood test that measures the PH. the level of oxygen and carbon dioxide from the artery.
+It also increases the amount of oxygen in the blood.
+ABGs is a Blood test that measures the pH the level of oxygen and carbon dioxide from the artery.

 Purpose OF ABGS: